You are now leaving GSK’s website

 Some people may have allergic or allergic-like reactions.

-These reactions may be common (affect up to 1 in 10 people).
+These reactions may be common (affect between 1 in 100 people to 1 in 10 people).
+Anaphylaxis (severe allergic reaction) is rare but needs urgent medical attention.

 They usually occur within minutes to hours after the injection, but sometimes symptoms can start up to several days later.